 Boats and Ferries must have life jackets available at all times.
 Life Jackets must be available to all passengers including adult and children sizes [applicable for family trips].
 The following will apply:

 Additional activities are popular and may be included in our itineraries, but involve a degree of risk.
-The following guidelines are designed to inform Group Leaders and passengers of the minimum safety standards.
+The following guidelines are designed to inform Tour Guides and passengers of the minimum safety standards.

 Water based activities can be in either flat water [calm and level] or vigorous water [rapids and waves] and can include snorkeling, swimming and diving.